briansu2004/udemy-devops-real-projects/013-JavaMonitoryConfigmapMinikube/README.md

-# Project Name: Develop a Java Application in K8s for Monitoring ConfigMap Modifications and Content Changes
+# Project 013: Develop a Java Application in K8s for Monitoring ConfigMap Modifications and Content Changes

 ## Project Goal